 There’s Nowhere to Meet Clients

 When a big portion of your business involves meeting with clients, you may need more than just the local coffee shop.
 When you want to present to a larger group or need a truly professional meeting space, you’ll need to find something a little more appropriate than a café.
-One option is to rent office space – you’ll get a set amount of hours in an office, along with access to a conference room.
+One option is to rent office space – you’ll get a set amount of hours in an office, along with access to a conference room setup.

 You Have the Budget